pedrorv0106/DAPS/doc/build-osx.md

         git clone https://github.com/DAPScoin-Project/DAPScoin.git
         cd DAPScoin

-2. Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info openssl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).

-        export LDFLAGS+=-L/usr/local/opt/openssl/lib
-        export CPPFLAGS+=-I/usr/local/opt/openssl/include

-3. Build dapscoind:
+2. Build dapscoind:

         ./autogen.sh
         ./configure --with-gui=qt5
         make

-4. It is also a good idea to build and run the unit tests:
+3. It is also a good idea to build and run the unit tests:

         make check

-5. (Optional) You can also install dapscoind to your path:
+4. (Optional) You can also install dapscoind to your path:

         make install